 Across the world people are being encouraged to turn their Facebook pages, twitter icons and blogs and websites purple to remember LGBT teenagers who have killed themselves after being bullied.

-At the LGF we will be slipping into something purple and changing the hue of our website and facebook and twitter pages for the day.
+Here at LGBT Foundation we will be slipping into something purple and changing our facebook and twitter pages for the day.

 So how can you get involved?